-The recent Dove campaign is attracting a great deal of attention, and for good reason.
+The recent Dove campaign is attracting a great deal of attention and for a good reason.
 Quite frankly, it is brilliant, and I am among the thousands who shared this touching piece.
 When it appeared on my Facebook feed, I watched intently, and as the forensic artist revealed his contrasting drawings of women; one of how she saw herself and the other as a near-stranger saw her, I was brought to tears.
-I played the video more than once, pausing to calm the great lump in my throat, and after I had fully absorbed the story, like so many others, I shared it with my hundreds of friends.
+I played the video more than once, pausing to calm the growing lump in my throat, and after I had thoroughly absorbed the story, like so many others, I shared it with my hundreds of friends.

 I am sure my jaw dropped in disbelief, the recent video running through my mind.
 “How could this be?
 Why didn’t I know?
 Damn it, I SHOULD know!”
-Later, as the video appears again and again on social media feeds with gushing remarks and accolades, I find myself moving from disbelief, to annoyance and then anger.
-“How hypocritical,” I think, recalling the beautiful women who believed they were ugly, picking apart the “protruding chin”, the “fat rounder face,” “the big forehead”.
-These women are far from “ugly” and yet the ever illusive “ideal” has left them wanting.
-And then I think of “Axe”.
+Later, as the video appears again and again on social media feeds with gushing remarks and accolades, I find myself moving from disbelief to annoyance and then anger.
+“How hypocritical,” I think, recalling the beautiful women who believed they were ugly, picking apart the “protruding chin,” the “fat rounder face,” “the big forehead.”
+These women are far from “ugly” and yet the ever elusive “ideal” has left them wanting.
+And then I think of “Axe.”
 Ah, yes, and what do you think of their marketing message?
 Have you viewed lately?

-To refresh my memory (and possibly yours) I have included an actual Axe video to demonstrate how the product has marketed women (not cologne-he has cologne, he gets women) to it’s obvious male target.
+To refresh my memory (and possibly yours) I have included an actual Axe video to demonstrate how the product has marketed women (not cologne-he has cologne, he gets women) to its apparent male target.
 Please click below to view.

 For the very few who have not yet had the opportunity to watch the Forensic Dove campaign, I have included it below.

-I will not deny that the message is beautiful if not sad, however, if one considers the situation carefully and realizes that what is actually marketed here is soap, it becomes a bit of a quandary, at least for me.
-At what point do we stop to ask ourselves, “for what purpose is this message” and “how did it get to here?”
+I will not deny that the message is beautiful if not sad, however, if one considers the situation carefully and realizes that what is marketed here is soap, it becomes a bit of a quandary, at least for me.
+At what point do we stop to ask ourselves, “for what purpose is this message” and “how did it get here?”
 When did it become normal to analyze our appearance to such a degree?
-How and why do we measure our self worth based solely on the thickness of our nose or the point of our chin?
-While I personally believe that pride in appearance aides to boost confidence, I hesitate to condone messages that play on ideals and insecurities in order to sell product.
-Furthermore, given the product ingredient list, there is nothing on the label, either for Axe or for Dove, that states “eternal happiness.”
+How and why do we measure our self-worth based solely on the thickness of our nose or the point of our chin?
+While I believe that pride in appearance aides to boost confidence, I hesitate to condone messages that play on ideas and insecurities to sell the product.
+Furthermore, given the product ingredient list, there is nothing on the label, either for Axe or Dove, that states “eternal happiness.”

 My lesson here is to be careful what I share.
 I am also disappointed in myself for not realizing sooner that the message I found so touching was a marketing ploy, and me, the marketing person, fell for it hook, line and sinker.
 I am also disappointed that social media has not had a louder voice in correcting the inequities that exist with big business marketing online.
 In a perfect world, I would like to believe that information would allow everyone to see the truth behind the emotional guise, however, perhaps not.
 Always.

-I prefer to know, and although I work in marketing, I believe marketing and advertising should be honest, ethical and beneficial to greater good.
+I prefer to know, and although I work in marketing, I believe marketing and advertising should be honest, ethical and beneficial to the greater good.
 I know…I will click my heels three times while Oz, I mean Unilever, remains safe behind its curtain, I mean walls.
 Some have commented, “Isn’t it better that they (they being Unilever) show redeeming qualities by sharing such an emotional, moving and important message?”
 I don’t know, is it?
-You can decide for yourself, as we each have our right to decide according to our beliefs.
-I know my decision if probably obvious.
+You can decide for yourself, as we each have our right to choose according to our beliefs.
+I know my decision is probably apparent.

-On a final note, I have included a link to a site is an “Environmental Working Group to use the power of information to protect human health and the environment” as it allows you to view product labels for what they truly are, as well as search out labels that have agreed not to test on animals.
+On a final note, I have included a link to an “Environmental Working Group,” to use the power of information to protect human health and the environment.”
+It allows you to view product labels for what they indeed are, as well as search out labels that have agreed not to test on animals.
 Boring perhaps and far less emotional, but in my opinion, a good deal more useful. – http://www.ewg.org/skindeep/

 I have worked in media for more than twenty years: first as a starving journalist, then as a print ad sales person, later as a graphic designer, flash designer then as a market research person and more recently as an account manager for radio advertising.
 I know numbers and I know how to buy effectively and efficiently.
 I know to buy into programs and time slots, to optimize budgets, to buy unsold inventory, to run small ads with spot colour on b/w pages or to focus on top right and banner placements for greatest visibility.
 I know yell doesn’t sell and I know that no one will buy what they really don’t want.
 I also know that there is always another option.